-In the Performance in Residence research projects, Boris Ondreička will pursue a performative exploration of the choreographer Rudolf Laban’s notations of movement and its relevance to interdisciplinary fields of research beyond dance; Nataša Petrešin-Bachelez will undertake a study on the actress, feminist activist, and author of several videos, Delphine Seyrig, including her unfinished film on the American frontierswoman Calamity Jane and her published letters to her daughter; and Rhea Anastas will initiate a study of a historical performance work in a project to be announced.
+In the Performance in Residence research projects, Rhea Anastas initiates a study of the artist and philosopher Adrian Piper’s Some Reflective Surfaces (1975–1976), a piece in which Piper appears as a disco dancer in modified Mythic Being guise with narration and film, performing for the first time in formal terms for an art audience; Boris Ondreička will pursue a performative exploration of the choreographer Rudolf Laban’s notations of movement and its relevance to interdisciplinary fields of research beyond dance; and Nataša Petrešin-Bachelez will undertake a study on the actress, feminist activist, and author of several videos, Delphine Seyrig, including her unfinished film on the American frontierswoman Calamity Jane and her published letters to her daughter.

 To introduce the programme over the following months—September, October, November and December 2017—a commissioned artist will present an existing work and a researcher will make an introduction to their project each month.
 These introductory events will take place at various locations in Amsterdam, with the full details being updated monthly at If I Can’t Dance’s website.